nandans16/progchessAI/README.md

 This script contains the functions that are used to create nodes/states, evaluate the score at leaf nodes, generate children for each state, perform rollouts and the baseline AI that chooses random moves.

-Among these functions, the MCTS(state, ctr, num_ro): -> state, is responsible for performing multiple rollouts for each state where ctr is the parameter that controls the depth of rollout and num_ro is the number of rollouts.
+Among these functions, the MCTS(state, ctr, num_ro): -> state and MCTS_NN(state, ctr, num_ro): -> state, are responsible for performing multiple rollouts for each state where ctr is the parameter that controls the depth of rollout and num_ro is the number of rollouts.
+The MCTS_NN function performs the rollouts with the aid of the NN output for each state.
+The neural network is loaded from **nn_1_weights.pth** and the model from **NN_training.py**.

 This script is based on the course notes in the CIS 667, Fall 2021 course: https://colab.research.google.com/drive/1JuNdI_zcT35MWSY4-h_2ZgH7IBe2TRYd?usp=sharing.
 Access is permitted only to students who are a part of the course.